I attended the first day of the Social Selling Forum Paris in July and spent a memorable day.

 - What about ROI?
 If you are a small business or self-employed, you can measure your conversion rate social contacts to meetings, and the share of your income generated directly by Social Selling.
 In larger groups, it is always complicated to assign a sale to a specific share.
 1st touch, last touch, or % touch, everything will depend on the company’s strategy and the tools available.
 The number of views?
 A motivation indicator, at most.
 Especially since it is a statistic that should be divided by 25 (!!!!) since readers who stopped at the third line are counted as those who went all the way.

 Convinced by Social Selling, was I !
-But equipped I am now!
+And equipped I am now!

 And I’m waiting for the next session in October to keep up.